 In the ancient world the word “calling” was of great significance.
 In those days the word was used to refer to the act of being summoned by the King.
 Likewise God also has called or summoned us to his presence.
 In fact the Greek word for church (ekklésia) means called out from the world and to God.
 In today’s message we will look at three areas in the call of God, from another famous passage.
 It’s none other than the Angelic visit to Mary.
+(We have a sermon on Joseph (Jesus’ Guardian Father also.
+See it here.)

 Read Luke 1:26-56

-1. The nature of the call
+1. The nature of Mary’s call

 A. God choose a despised country, Israel.
 He choose a despised area of that country known as Galilee.
 He choose an unimportant village within that area.
 Nazareth.